hackle/blogger/src/raw/contravariant.md

 `applicative_to_int__to_int functor_to_int` works, because there is an implicit "upcast" `Applicative -> Functor`, just like `Dog -> Animal`.

-And `functor_to_int__to_int applicative_to_int` does not work, because `Functor -> Applicative` does not necessarily work.
+Not wo with `functor_to_int__to_int applicative_to_int`, because `Functor -> Applicative` is a "downcast" and there is no guarantee it will work.

 ## further reading

 If we've made good sense this far, try take it one step further and read about [positive and negative positions](https://www.schoolofhaskell.com/user/commercial/content/covariance-contravariance).
-Be warned, it can be a bit mind-bending (possibly at how simple it eventually is) when it gets to positivity and negativity.
+Be warned, it can be a bit mind-bending!